on the cheap and sleazy side (www.cheapandsleazy.net)

 Ready to be Cooked!
 (Note the Pink Steak ....)

-Now, the hard part: Set your crock pot's timer for three hours on low ... and go Elsewhere.
+Now, the hard part: Set your crock pot's timer for four hours on low ... and go Elsewhere.

 Did I tell you this recipe was easy, or what?!?